BitMEX Review: Complete Exchange Overview!

-There is no doubt that you would have heard of BitMEX (The Bitcoin Merentile Exchange).
+There is no doubt that you would have heard of BitMEX (The Bitcoin Mercantile Exchange).

 This is one of the most well-known Bitcoin future exchanges in the world and is the go-to exchange for advanced traders and speculators alike.

 BitMEX was started in 2014 by former Citibank trader Arthur Hayes as well as Samuel Reed and Ben Delo.
-BitMEX is located in Hong Kong and the team are based there.
+BitMEX was originally located in Hong Kong but is now headquartered in Seychelles.

-The holding company is called HDR Global trading Limited which is registered in the Seychelles.
-This is a structure that many Bitcoin related businesses and exchanges tend to choose given the tax efficiency.
+The holding company is called HDR Global Trading Limited, which is registered in Seychelles.
+This is a structure that many Bitcoin-related businesses and exchanges tend to choose given the tax efficiency.

 BitMEX is a margin trading exchange.
 This means that you will trade leveraged positions with coins placed on margin.
 Margin trading is not for all traders and can be really risky.
 This is especially true in the case of BitMEX where margins can run to 100 times.